 FAA writing rules for commercial drone flights over people

-WASHINGTON (AP) — Federal officials say they will work quickly to draft new regulations that would permit small, commercial drones to fly over people, including crowds.
-That comes in response to recommendations from an industry advisory committee.
+WASHINGTON (AP) — Federal aviation officials said Wednesday they will work quickly on regulations that would permit small, commercial drones to fly over people and crowds.

 The Federal Aviation Administration currently prohibits most commercial use of drones over people.
-The recommendations, first reported by The Associated Press, would create four categories of commercial drones.
-Drones weighing about a half pound or less would be allowed to fly over people virtually without restriction.
+Recommendations from an industry advisory committee, as first reported by The Associated Press over the weekend, would create four categories of commercial drones.
+Drones weighing about a half-pound or less would be allowed to fly over people virtually without restriction.

-Larger drones in the other three categories would have to maintain a distance from people of at least 20 feet overhead and 10 feet laterally.
-Manufacturers would also have to crash-test their drones and certify that they are unlikely to cause serious injury if they struck someone.
+Drones larger than a half-pound in the other three categories would have to maintain a distance from people of at least 20 feet overhead and 10 feet laterally.
+Manufacturers would have to crash-test drones and certify that they are unlikely to cause serious injury if the drones struck someone.

 The FAA has worked for years on rules to give commercial operators of small drones — defined as weighing 55 pounds or less — greater access to fly without going through the current case-by-case approval process.
 Those rules, probably coming this summer, are expected to prohibit flights over populated areas, especially crowds.
 That could prevent their use for tasks ranging from inspecting cellphone towers to news reporting.